National Institutes of Health

 - The primary NIH organization for research on Pulmonary Fibrosis is the National Heart, Lung, and Blood Institute

-Pulmonary fibrosis harms the tissues deep in your lungs.
-The air sacs in your lungs and their supporting structures become scarred and make your lungs thick and stiff.
+Pulmonary fibrosis is a condition in which the tissue deep in your lungs becomes scarred over time.
+This tissue gets thick and stiff.
 That makes it hard for you to catch your breath, and your blood may not get enough oxygen.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)